-Army Navy Burgers are made with natural beef patties, with lettuce, tomatoes, onions, mayo and ketchup on their signature Sesame Seed Kaiser Bun.
-Their burgers are available on single, double and triple patties (called "Bully Boy Burger").
-It was so delicious that I didn't need to add anything to it.
-It wasn't dry nor too moist.
-The bacon was so thick that I ate it separately.
-No offense made though, I love bacon too. ;)
+Army Navy Burgers are made with natural beef patties, with lettuce, tomatoes, onions, mayo, and ketchup on their signature Sesame Seed Kaiser Bun.
+Their burgers are available on single, double, and triple patties (called "Bully Boy Burger").
+It was so delicious that I didn't need to add anything to it - it wasn't dry nor too moist.
+The bacon was so thick that I had to eat it separately.

-My friend ordered Steak Burrito (Php 165), which is a Mexican specialty made with flour tortilla filled with beef, Spanish rice, beans, onions, lettuce and cilantro.
+My friend ordered Steak Burrito (Php 165), which is a Mexican specialty made with a flour tortilla filled with beef, Spanish rice, beans, onions, lettuce, and cilantro.

 I remember that this is the first item I tried at Army Navy.
-It was so filling that I wasn't able to finish everything, and I could remember having a difficult time standing up.
-I usually request for "no cilantro" on my burrito since it leaves me some aftertaste.
+It was so filling that I wasn't able to finish everything, and I remember having a difficult time standing up after eating.
+I usually request for "no cilantro" on my burrito since I don't enjoy its aftertaste.

 Another friend ordered Fearless Fried Chicken (Php 145) which has two pieces of chicken and rice served with pepper gravy.